OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/index.md

 #### Publish Package Artifact {#UsetheTeamFoundationBuildCustomTask-PublishPackageArtifact}

-If your Package Application step is part of your Build process and your Push Packages to Octopus step is part of your Release process, then you will need to add a **Utility &#10140; Publish** Artifact step to make the package available to the Release process.
+If your Package Application step is part of your Build process and your Push Packages to Octopus step is part of your Release process, then you will need to add a {{Utility,Publish}} Artifact step to make the package available to the Release process.

 ![](/docs/images/3048587/5865475.png "width=500")